epam/osci-working-group/Monthly Meetings/OSCI Monthly Meetings.md

 ## 📅 When

-Last Friday of the month, at 3:30 GMT.
+First Friday of the month, at 3:30 GMT.

 ## ✒️ What